bihealth/kiosc-server/docs/source/apps_containers.rst

 The heartbeat URL can be used to check whether the container app runs correctly.
 (TODO: how does it look like?)

+Files
+^^^^^

+This dropdown provides the files that were uploaded to Kiosc via the ``Small Files`` app to the project the current container is created in.

+To get the internal link to the file the container then can access, click ``Insert`` and the link will be appended to the ``command`` field.

 Max retries
 ^^^^^^^^^^^